-1. Inelastic electron excitation of transition metal atoms on metal surfaces: Kondo resonances as a function of the crystal field splitting
+1. Inelastic electron excitation of transition metal atoms and Kondo resonances

-4. Dipole-bound states contributions to the formation of anionic carbonitriles in the ISM : a multireference approach for C3N
+3. Dipole-bound states contribution to the formation of anionic carbonitriles in the ISM: Calculations using multireference methods for C3N−

 9. Calculation of mean excitation energies

 Stephan P.A.
 Sauer, John R. Sabin and Jens Oddershede

 10. Studies of threshold effects in the interaction of protons, electrons, and positrons in matter using dielectric models

 11. Plasmon excitation by charged particles in solids, surfaces, and nanostructures: Following the trail of R.H.
 Ritchie

 Nestor R. Arista, Juana L. Gervasoni, Silvina Segui, Isidro Villo-Perez and Raul O. Barrachina

 12. Classical theory of hyperthermal gas scattering from surfaces